syncfusion-content/winui-docs/winui/DataGrid/Autosize-Columns.md

 <img src="Autosize-Columns-images/winui-datagrid-column-filling.png" alt="Specific Column in WinUI DataGrid Fills Remaining Width" width="100%" Height="Auto"/>

-## Improving Performance of Auto-Sizing Calculations
+## Column Auto Sizing for Visible Rows

 By default, column auto-sizing is calculated for all rows in the DataGrid.
 The `AutoFitRange` property allows you to specify whether auto-sizing is based on visible rows or all rows in the DataGrid.
 The default value for the `AutoFitRange` property is `AllRows`.